 Lora Lake Apartments - In 2009, the Port and Ecology executed a MTCA order that required the Port to conduct a remedial investigation and feasibility study (RI/FS) for the cleanup of the Lora Lake Apartment Property.
 The RI/FS was finalized in 2013.
 A Consent Decree, along with the Cleanup Action Plan, was finalized in 2015.
 Remedial design, including extensive field sampling and analysis, occurred in 2015 and 2016, and Commission authorized a major works contract to implement the remediation in September 2016.
-Remediation of the former Lora Lake Apartment site has been completed.
+Remediation of the former Lora Lake Apartment site has now been completed.
 Remaining work for year two of the cleanup consists of final capping of the lake sediments with additional fill to restore the site to historic wetland conditions.
-This work was scheduled to occur during the dry season of 2018 but was postponed to 2019 due to a labor strike that prevented the work from occurring during dry weather.
+This work was scheduled to occur in 2018 but was delayed to 2019 due to a labor strike that prevented the work from occurring during dry weather.
+Up to 5 years of post-remediation monitoring remains to be completed.
+This consists of cover integrity, and quarterly groundwater quality monitoring.